Share

 How much damage would’ve been done if well-meaning people “helped” the prodigal son?
 He reached the point of repentance because nobody gave him anything.
 Everything that works against repentance is detrimental, even if it looks loving, as charity does.

-Those who are “not willing to work” should “not eat” because hunger can motivate them to find employment.
+Those “not willing to work” should “not eat” because hunger can motivate them to find employment.
 But if they’re given charity, then hunger is prevented from being the strong incentive God desires that can lead to repentance.

 When people aren’t busy working, they become “busybodies.”
 Idleness breeds compromise and is a foundation for other sins.
-Apparently the Thessalonians hadn’t learned, because Paul wrote in his first letter: “Aspire to lead a quiet life, to mind your own business, and to work with your own hands” (1 Thessalonians 4:11).
+Apparently, the Thessalonians hadn’t learned because Paul wrote in his first letter: “Aspire to lead a quiet life, to mind your own business, and to work with your own hands” (1 Thessalonians 4:11).
 If they were busy with work, they wouldn’t have the time or energy to worry about others.
 First Timothy 5:13 says something similar: “They learn to be idle, wandering from house to house, and not only idle but also gossips and busybodies, saying things which they ought not.”
 They weren’t busy working, so they became busy gossiping.

 Knowing this, Paul continued, “Such persons we command and encourage in the Lord Jesus Christ to do their work quietly and to earn their own living (2 Thessalonians 3:12).
 This is the fourth command (previously in verses 4, 6, and 10), and he added an exhortation with two parts: First, “work quietly” instead of causing division and disruptions.
 Second, “earn [a] living” versus receiving charity.

-Let me explain what shame is, biblically speaking, so we can understand why it’s important for those who are unwilling to work to experience it.
+Biblically speaking, let me explain what shame is so we can understand why it’s essential for those unwilling to work to experience it.
 Genesis 2:25 says Adam and Eve “were both naked…and were not ashamed.”
-This is the opposite of the way they should have felt because many verses associate nakedness with shame: “Your nakedness shall be uncovered, yes, your shame will be seen; I will take vengeance, and I will not arbitrate with a man” (Isaiah 20:4; see also Isaiah 20:4, 47:3, Nahum 3:5, Micah 1:11, Revelation 3:18, 16:15).
+This is the opposite of the way they should have felt because many verses associate nakedness with shame.7 Some of the verses are about pagans who aren’t prone to experiencing shame, yet even they felt shame when naked; therefore, why didn’t Adam and Eve experience any?

 Keep Doing Good